United States Steel Corporation's (X) stock: daily technical indicators

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of United States Steel Corporation (NYSE:X) raised 2.74% to close Wednesday’s market session at $24.00, higher as compared to yesterday’s close.
-The stock price fluctuated between $23.22 and $24.00 throughout the trading session with the volume trading being 12852081 shares, which represented a significant variation when compared to the three months average volume of 25.30 million shares.
-The firm’s stock price fluctuated 2.17% within the last five trades and -10.01% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 45.99% in the last 6 months and -8.29% was subtracted to its value over the previous 3 months.
-X stock is trading at a margin of -4.86%, -4.15% and 32.37% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of United States Steel Corporation (NYSE:X) raised 0.08% to close Friday’s market session at $24.09, higher as compared to yesterday’s close.
+The stock price fluctuated between $23.71 and $24.39 throughout the trading session with the volume trading being 15013075 shares, which represented a significant variation when compared to the three months average volume of 24.23 million shares.
+The firm’s stock price fluctuated 1.90% within the last five trades and -6.95% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 43.65% in the last 6 months and -2.19% was subtracted to its value over the previous 3 months.
+X stock is trading at a margin of -3.75%, -4.11% and 31.66% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does United States Steel Corporation’s Profitability and Valuation Ratios Tell Us About the Stock?